Frank Herman Albright: Continued career

 From January 1903 to September 1905, Albright was assigned as professor of Military Science and Tactics at Purdue University.
 Following this posting, he returned to company command at Fort Reno, where he remained until January 1906.
 He continued in company command at Fort Bliss, Texas from January to July 1906.
 From July 1906 to June 1907, he was the commissary officer for the 25th Infantry, and he continued in this assignment after the regiment was posted to the Presidio of San Francisco.

-From September 1907 to June 1909, Albright served as regimental commissary during the 25th Infantry's service in the Philippines, first at Parang, Maguindanao, and then at Zamboanga City.
+From September 1907 to June 1909, Albright served as regimental commissary during the 25th Infantry's service in the Philippines, first at Parang, Maguindanao del Norte, and then at Zamboanga City.
 After returning to the United States with his regiment, Albright was assigned to Fort Lawton, Washington.
 From September 1910 to March 1911, Albright again commanded a company of the 25th Infantry.
 In March 1911, he was promoted to major.

 From March 1911 to August 1914, Albright commanded 1st Battalion, 14th Infantry, first at Fort Abraham Lincoln, North Dakota, then at Fort George Wright, Washington.
 In August 1914, he began attendance at the United States Army War College.
 After graduating in June 1915, he was assigned to Schofield Barracks, Hawaii where he commanded 3rd Battalion, 25th Infantry.
 In July 1916, he received promotion to lieutenant colonel.

 World War I

 In May 1917, Albright was promoted to colonel and assigned to command of the 54th Infantry Regiment.
 On August 5, 1917 he was promoted to temporary brigadier general.
 He commanded the 151st Infantry Brigade, a unit of the 76th Division, at Camp Devens, Massachusetts.
-He led the brigade during service in France, and later commanded the 56th Infantry Brigade.
+He led the brigade during service in France, and later commanded the 56th Infantry Brigade, part of the 28th Infantry Division.

 After the war, Albright commanded the Haute-Garonne Leave Area.
 On November 27, 1918, he was reduced to his permanent rank of colonel.
 Upon returning to the United States, he commanded the 21st Infantry Regiment at Fort George Wright.